oracle/tribuo/docs/PackageOverview.md

     are always applied at prediction time.
   - util - Utilities for basic operations such as for working with arrays and random samples.
 - Data - provides classes which deal with sampled data, columnar data, csv files and text inputs.
-These classes are mainly optional, and the user is encouraged to provide their own text processing infrastructure.
+The user is encouraged to provide their own text processing infrastructure implementation, as the one here is fairly basic.
   - columnar - The columnar package provides many useful base classes for extracting features from columnar data.
   - csv - Builds on the columnar package and supplies infrastructure for working with CSV and other delimiter separated data.
   - sql - Builds on the columnar package and supplies infrastructure for working with JDBC sources.
-  - text - An example text processsing infrastructure.
+  - text - Text processsing infrastructure interfaces and an example implementation.
 - Math - provides a linear algebra library for working with both sparse and dense vectors and matrices.
   - kernel - a set of kernel functions for use in the SGD package (and elsewhere).
   - la - a linear algebra library containing functions used in the SGD implementation.
 It is not a full BLAS.
-  - optimisers - a set of stochastic gradient descent algorithms, including SGD + Momentum, AdaGrad, AdaDelta, RMSProp and several others.
+  - optimisers - a set of stochastic gradient descent algorithms, including SGD with Momentum, AdaGrad, AdaDelta, RMSProp and several others.
 AdaGrad should be considered the default algorithm since it works best across the widest range of linear SGD problems.
   - util - various util classes for working with arrays, vectors and matrices.

 ## Multi-class Classification